Have equity in your home? Want a lower payment? An appraisal from Southern Star Real Estate Services can help you get rid of your PMI.

-A 20% down payment is typically the standard when buying a house.
-Since the risk for the lender is usually only the remainder between the home value and the sum remaining on the loan, the 20% provides a nice cushion against the expenses of foreclosure, reselling the home, and typical value changesin the event a borrower is unable to pay.
+When buying a house, a 20% down payment is typically the standard.
+The lender's liability is often only the remainder between the home value and the amount outstanding on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, selling the home again, and natural value variations in the event a borrower defaults.

-PMI is costly to a borrower because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and frequently isn't even tax deductible.
-Separate from a piggyback loan where the lender consumes all the deficits, PMI is beneficial for the lender because they collect the money, and they get the money if the borrower is unable to pay.
+Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI is pricey to a borrower.
+Unlike a piggyback loan where the lender consumes all the damages, PMI is advantageous for the lender because they obtain the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-The law states that, at the request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
-So, smart homeowners can get off the hook a little earlier.
+With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Smart homeowners can get off the hook a little early.
+The law guarantees that, upon request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.

-It can take many years to reach the point where the principal is just 20% of the initial amount borrowed, so it's necessary to know how your home has appreciated in value.
-After all, all of the appreciation you've obtained over time counts towards dismissing PMI.
-So what's the reason for paying it after your loan balance has fallen below the 80% mark?
-Even when nationwide trends predict decreasing home values, be aware that real estate is local.
-Your neighborhood may not be adopting the national trends and/or your home may have secured equity before things cooled off.
+It can take many years to arrive at the point where the principal is only 20% of the initial amount of the loan, so it's important to know how your home has appreciated in value.
+After all, all of the appreciation you've acquired over time counts towards dismissing PMI.
+So what's the reason for paying it after your loan balance has dropped below the 80% mark?
+Despite the fact that nationwide trends predict declining home values, understand that real estate is local.
+Your neighborhood may not be heeding the national trends and/or your home may have secured equity before things settled down.

-The hardest thing for almost all home owners to understand is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-It is an appraiser's job to recognize the market dynamics of their area.
-At Southern Star Real Estate Services, we know when property values have risen or declined.
-We're masters at analyzing value trends in Powder Springs, Paulding County and surrounding areas.
-Faced with data from an appraiser, the mortgage company will usually drop the PMI with little anxiety.
-At which time, the homeowner can delight in the savings from that point on.
+An accredited, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At Southern Star Real Estate Services, we're experts at pinpointing value trends in Powder Springs, Paulding County and surrounding areas, and we know when property values have risen or declined.
+When faced with figures from an appraiser, the mortgage company will most often cancel the PMI with little trouble.
+At that time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: